Alsophila dregei: Comparison to other tree ferns

-It can be distinguished from the forest tree fern (A. capensis) by its thick trunk, and by its smallest (third level) leaflets.
-The leaflets of A. dregei have smooth (entire) margins, while those of A. capensis are serrated.
-Each leaflet of A. dregei has multiple seedcases on its underside, while a leaflet of A. capensis has only one per leaflet.
+It can be distinguished from the forest tree fern (Gymnosphaera capensis) by its thick trunk, and by its smallest (third level) leaflets.
+The leaflets of A. dregei have smooth (entire) margins, while those of G. capensis are serrated.
+Each leaflet of A. dregei has multiple seedcases on its underside, while a leaflet of G. capensis has only one per leaflet.
 The fronds of A. capensis come off lower, and it usually has several small, residual leaf remnants, which sprout in tufts among its fronds at the top of its stem.

 The only other indigenous tree ferns of the southern African region, Alsophila manniana and A. thomsonii, are both native to Zimbabwe.
 They can be distinguished from A. dregei by stem, stalk and frond appearance.
 A. manniana has sharp spikes on a slender trunk and frond stems.
 A. thomsonii has light-coloured, twisted hairs under its leaflets.

 The invasive Sphaeropteris cooperi can be distinguished from A. dregei by the hairy white and brown scales on the new unfurling leaf stipes and sometimes by faint serrations on the leaflets.

 Taxonomy

-The specific epithet dregei commemorates Johann Franz Drège (1794-1881), a German plant collector and explorer who worked extensively in South Africa and who is referred to as Drège when citing botanical names.
+The specific epithet dregei commemorates Johann Franz Drège (1794–1881), a German plant collector and explorer who worked extensively in South Africa and who is referred to as Drège when citing botanical names.

 Distribution and habitat

-It is native to Eswatini, Lesotho, Zimbabwe, Mozambique, Madagascar and South Africa from the Western Cape province to KwaZulu-Natal and Mpumalanga.
+It is distributed widely in sub-Saharan Africa, including Guinea, Sierra Leone, Ghana, Nigeria, and Cameroon in west and west-central Africa, and in eastern and southern Africa from the Democratic Republic of the Congo and Uganda to South Africa.
+It is also native to Madagascar.
+In West Africa it grows in mountain and plateau grasslands and woodlands from 2500–7400 ft elevation.